HL7/davinci-deqm/input/pagecontent/datax.md

     - For example  `MeasureReport.id` + `MeasureReport.meta.source`, `Patient.id` + `Patient.meta.souce`, etc ... must be the same for all data exchange interactions for a patient and measure during the submission period.

-  - Note that versions are of the resource can be accessed using the FHIR RESTful history transaction
+  - Note that resource versions can be accessed using the FHIR RESTful history transaction

 **Snapshot Update Requirements and Expectations:**